ushahidi/riverid-python/doc/api.md

 #### Returns

+* `object`
     * `name` The admin created name of the server for display purposes.
     * `version` Version number of the RiverID software running on the server.

 ### changeemail